 A security system is supposed to help you and your family feel safer when you are home and when you are away.
 But trusting a security system that can be easily disabled only puts you and your family into having a false sense of security, and this does no one any good.

 The idea behind security cameras is a smart one.
 After all, no crook wants to be caught on camera, so having a security camera visible is likely to dissuade them from targeting your house, right?
 But how fool proof is this system when utilized on its own?
 Can the best home security camera system on the market be disabled?
+What about the best wired security camera system?
 If your security system doesn’t include enhanced security techniques like perimeter monitoring and direct access to a 24hr security hotline, then your home may not be nearly as secure as you think.

 Anyone Can Disable a Security Camera